Flexible Business Financing

 Invoice Factoring and Invoice Discounting

-Invoice financing can be set up in a few different ways, and this is often done by factoring or discounting.
+Invoice finance can be set up in a few different ways, and this is often done by invoice factoring or invoice discounting.
 With invoice factoring, the company that needs funding sells outstanding invoices to an invoice finance provider, who pays the company a majority percentage (70 – 85% for example) of what the invoices are worth up front.
 When the invoice finance provider receives the entire payment for the invoices, it will then send the remaining percentage of the invoice amounts to the business, and the business will pay interest and/or fees for the service.
 The business’s customers will be aware of this arrangement, however, which runs the risk that it will reflect poorly on the business.

 Another form of invoice financing is invoice discounting.
 Invoice discounting is similar to invoice factoring except that the business — not the invoice finance provider — collects payment from customers, so customers are not aware of the business’s arrangement with the invoice finance provider.
 Invoice finance providers typically advance businesses up to 95% of the invoice amount with invoice discounting.
 When customers pay their invoices, the business repays the invoice finance provider, minus a fee.